Science-Undergraduate-Society/www-v2/README.md

 - None

 ## Routing & Directory Structure
-This project uses Next.js' **Next Router**.
-The routes are managed as folders and files in `src/pages`:
+This project uses Next.js' **App Router**.
+The routes are managed as folders and files in `src/app/`:
-- Routes are files: `src/pages/aboutSus/council/page.tsx` will be accessible at the `/aboutSus/council` URL
+- Routes are files: `src/app/about/council-and-procedures/page.tsx` will be accessible at the `www.susubc.ca/about/council-and-procedures` URL

 ```
 src/